Gokul7904231/pep-typing-knowledge-graph/approach.md

 No LLM is called anywhere in this pipeline.
 All matching and ranking is deterministic and inspectable.

-Note : "Raw reading notes taken while extracting each PEP are included in reading_notes.md for reference — they show the extraction process before it was formalized into pep_data.py"

 ## What I'd build next